 Some key questions to better understand the relationship between you, your depression, and your pornography use are the following:

-● How does porn help me?
+How does pornography help me?
 Does it give me feelings of entertainment, distraction, or relaxation?
 Does it fill my time in an easy, safe way?
 Does it give me a feeling of aliveness amidst numbness or dullness or fogginess?

-● How does porn hurt me?
+How does pornography hurt me?
 Does it give me feelings of shame or guilt, or isolation and disconnection?
 Does it emphasize the feeling of unmet desires in life?
 Does it affect how I view myself, others, or the world?

-● Does porn use feel out of control?
+Does my pornography use feel out of control?
 Is it compulsive or addictive?

 Therapy, of course, can help to answer these questions.
 By bringing this set of questions to your therapist, you can give your conversation a framework to understand the interaction between pornography and depression.